JOIN OUR TEAM.

 • Ensure all key documents and resources are well-organized and easily accessible for the next leadership team.

 • Executive Board Position.
-Three-year commitment: Vice President (Year 1), President (Year 2), Past President (Year 3)
+Three-year commitment: Vice President (Year 1), President (Year 2), Past President Advisor (Year 3)

 Leadership & Support: